erizov/Professor/semester_14/lecture_100_documentation_ai/contextual_help/school.en.md

 ## Simple Explanation

-Contextual Help is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Contextual Documentation Help is an algorithm used to solve specific problems in computer science.

 ## Where It's Used